Graph-of-Skills: Dependency-Aware Structural Retrieval for Massive Agent Skills: Ablation Study

-We next evaluate the contribution of two key retrieval components in the GoS pipeline: graph propagation and lexical reranking.
-These ablations were run under the main SkillsBench configuration — GPT-5.2 Codex across skill libraries of increasing size (200, 500, 1,000, and 2,000 skills).
+We next evaluate the contribution of two key retrieval components in the GoS pipeline: graph propagation and lexical reranking, with results reported in Table~\ref{tab:gos-ablation}.
+These ablations were run under the main SkillsBench configuration with GPT-5.2 Codex on the 1{,}000-skill library.
 In the first ablation, we remove graph propagation, disabling the system's ability to expand beyond seed skills to structurally related prerequisites.
 In the second, we remove lexical retrieval and reranking, forcing the system to rely solely on the semantic retriever before graph expansion.

 \textbf{Graph propagation and lexical reranking are important components for GoS' success.} Removing graph propagation reduces average token usage from 1.38M to 0.89M, but it also lowers average reward from 34.4 to 29.3 ($\downarrow5.1$).
 Removing lexical retrieval and reranking lowers average token usage from 1.38M to 1.01M.
 It lowers average reward from 34.4 to 26.7 ($\downarrow7.7$).
 The larger degradation in the second ablation suggests that better seed quality is especially important on SkillsBench: if the initial retrieved skills are weak, graph expansion has less useful structure from which to recover missing prerequisites.
 These results show that hybrid semantic--lexical retrieval improves entry-point quality, and graph propagation then converts those stronger seeds into a more execution-complete bundle.